BSc (Hons) Philosophy & Computer Science

 You will experience learning at the University through a combination of formats and class sizes.
 Some of our courses are delivered through a high number of scheduled teaching or ‘contact’ hours, while others focus on smaller, more personalised, guided independent study, or hands-on or community-based projects.
 Read more

 Our academic staff selects the most appropriate pedagogy and contact hours for each individual course in order to support students to develop and succeed in their studies.
-This means that within your undergraduate Politics & International Relations degree you are likely to experience a combination of scheduled lectures, workshops, seminars and tutorials.
+This means that within your undergraduate Philosophy and Computer Science degree you are likely to experience a combination of scheduled lectures, workshops, seminars and tutorials.
 The exact balance of these types of learning and number of contact hours will depend on the specific electives and optional courses you choose.

-Core competencies are embedded within our Politics & International Relations degree programmes, preparing you for your future career while you are studying, so that you stand out from the crowd and are ready to succeed as soon as you graduate.
+Core competencies are embedded within our Philosophy and Computer Science degree programmes, preparing you for your future career while you are studying, so that you stand out from the crowd and are ready to succeed as soon as you graduate.
 Read more

 By the time you graduate, you will have taken courses fulfilling the following three competencies: